Azure/WALinuxAgent/README.md

 *will* override the `http_proxy` or `https_proxy` environment variables.
 Lastly, `HttpProxy.Host` is required (if to be used) and `HttpProxy.Port` is optional.

+### DATA/TELEMETRY
+WALinuxAgent collects usage data and sends it to Microsoft to help improve our products and services.
+The data collected is used to track service health and assist with Azure support requests.
+Data collected does not include any personally identifiable information.
+Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.

+WALinuxAgent does not support disabling telemetry at this time.
+WALinuxAgent must be removed to disable telemetry collection.
+If you need this feature, please open an issue in GitHub and explain your requirement.

 ### APPENDIX

 We do not maintain packaging information in this repo but some samples